kgateway-dev/ingress2gateway/pkg/i2gw/implementations/kgateway/README.md

 - `nginx.ingress.kubernetes.io/proxy-read-timeout`
 - `nginx.ingress.kubernetes.io/ssl-redirect`: When set to `"true"`, adds a `RequestRedirect` filter to HTTPRoute rules that redirects HTTP to HTTPS with a 301 status code.
 - `nginx.ingress.kubernetes.io/force-ssl-redirect`: When set to `"true"`, adds a `RequestRedirect` filter to HTTPRoute rules that redirects HTTP to HTTPS with a 301 status code.
 Treated identically to `ssl-redirect`.
+- `nginx.ingress.kubernetes.io/ssl-passthrough`: When set to `"true"`, enables TLS passthrough mode.
+Converts the Ingress to a `TLSRoute` with a Gateway listener using `protocol: TLS` and `tls.mode: Passthrough`.
+The HTTPRoute that would normally be created is removed.

 ### Backend Behavior